-My eye is continuously evolving.
-Three years ago, I paid attention to my surroundings, but now, I care about them.
-How can a stare, an instant, or an object carry so many stories?
+"My eye is continuously evolving.
+A few years ago, I paid attention to my surroundings, but now, I care about them.
+How can a stare, an instant, or an object carry so many secrets?

 My goal is to share those stories and represent realities while creating untold narratives about the world through my eye, lens, and mind."